 And he’s worried about some stranger getting their hands on those photos.
 His concern is well-founded: A few years ago, hackers leaked 400 naked pictures of celebrities.

 Beyond that, he wondered if it was safe at all to upload nude photos to a cloud service.
 The answer?
 It is if you know what you’re doing.

 When you’re storing sensitive photos, you need to take extra precautions.
 Saving the files on your phone or computer leaves them unsecured.
 Cloud-based storage is the way to protect your privacy — with a caveat.

 Just make sure you’re avoiding public digital archives hackers can invade.
 I’m talking about Google Drive, iCloud and Dropbox.
-They’re pretty obvious targets, so you’ll have to manually set up encryption protection if you use those.
+They’re obvious targets, so you’ll have to manually set up encryption protection if you use those.
 This means no one can look at your photos without knowing the secret passcode.

 The easiest way to do this is with a cloud service that automatically comes with a private encryption key.
 That means only you know how to unlock the content you store.
-It just so happens our sponsor IDrive checks that box.
+It just so happens that our sponsor IDrive checks that box.

 Encrypting your private photos is easier than you think

 Using IDrive as an example, here’s how you would set up private key encryption: